posva/vue-local-scope/README.md

 </script>
 ```

-In this case we do get the benefit from computed properties caching but we need to provide a root element (the `div` with the `slot-scope`)
+In this case we do get the benefit from computed properties caching but `NamesAndIdsScope` creates a root element to group the content under it.

 ## API